 Emil Stejnar Sputnik Flowers Chandelier

 Materials: Brass rod and white painted brass frame.
-Clear crystal glass flowers and beads.
-White painted Bakelite sockets.
+Conical brass canopy.
+Clear crystal glass flowers and beads globe.
+13 white painted Bakelite E14 sockets.

 Rod Length: 100 cm / 39.37’’